 Value Indexing

-Use#(index_values) to index distinct values from a column.
+Use#(index) to index all distinct values from a column.
 This enables AI agents to find fields by searching for data values, not just field names or descriptions.

 Why Value Indexing Matters